The following policies apply to all scheduled sections taking place on Oregon State University campuses.

 |Workshop (W)||A brief intensive course for a small group which emphasizes problem solving.
 Classes are expected to provide academic engagement throughout the entire part of term in which it is scheduled.||No minimum|

 Certain section numbers are reserved for blanket courses in the Catalog.
 These are:

 Blanket courses should have only one instructor listed per section, unless that section has meeting days and times and is being taught by more than one instructor.
 Multiple instructors should not be listed on blanket course CRNs to act as a "catch all."
 This avoids confusion as to which instructor should be grading which student when grades are due.

 Individualized blanket courses may be offered to students wanting to explore areas of special interest that are not provided in the existing curriculum.
 A faculty member and student must together negotiate a course of study.
 The department must then create an individualized CRN before the student can register.
-All individualized blanket courses must require special approval (SAPR-Departmental Approval).
 The department should request a CRN that will reflect the individual course of study (including a unique course title) and an assigned instructor of record.
-Please advise students to register for the section with their unique course title and instructor.
-Departments should not advise students to register for any available section as a placeholder.
+Please advise students to register for the section with their unique course title and instructor after providing them with an override for the required Departmental Approval-SAPR restriction.
+Departments should not advise students to register for any available section as a placeholder nor provide overrides for sections without the appropriate instructor listed.
 This will help to avoid late registration petitions later in the term.
 Incorrect registration could also negatively impact grade collection, end of term processing, academic history, and degree clearance.

 In consultation with the Faculty Senate Executive Committee, the following changes were implemented beginning with the Spring 2010 term:

 The “Instructor of Record” will be designated for all courses at Oregon State University by the primary instructor indicator flag assigned to that course.
 The “Instructor of Record” for a course will have the following requirements and responsibilities with respect to the recording of grades for that course: